yashishandilya/yashishandilya/README.md

 Human and artificial intelligence has fascinated me for as long as I can remember, leading me to switch my career from being a Neuroscience major on track for Med School to Computer Science!
 In my spare time, I love reading, writing, adding things to my endless Pinterest boards, taking long walks, and cleaning things that were already clean.

 ### What I have worked on outside my university curriculum:
-<p>**Currently Learning**: Developed a Pinterest clone using the MERN stack, currently adding a new feature involving pins recommended using Sanzo Wada color palettes<br>
+<p><strong>Currently Learning</strong>: Developed a Pinterest clone using the MERN stack, currently adding a new feature involving pins recommended using Sanzo Wada color palettes<br>
-**Currently Reading**: 'Darwin's Backyard' by James T. Costa and 'The Worlds I See' by Dr. Fei-Fei Li<br><br>
+<strong>Currently Reading</strong>: 'Darwin's Backyard' by James T. Costa and 'The Worlds I See' by Dr. Fei-Fei Li<br><br>
 My all-time favorite book recommendation is 'Prisoners of Geography' by Tim Marshall.</p>

 ### Me, at the Association for Computing Machinery at University of Illinois Chicago